Candice Batista, award-winning environmental journalist, launches her first book Sustained: Creating a Sustainable House Through Small Changes, Money-Saving Habits, and Natural Solutions

 Batista’s Sustained is a catalyst for change towards sustainability.
 “A tour de force of household sustainability and a remarkable and urgent handbook for living our everyday lives with a lighter footprint,” said Aran O’Carroll, J.D., National Director, Environment, Canadian Geographic.
 The new book acts as a compelling call to action for individuals seeking practical, budget-friendly ways to reduce their environmental impact while saving money.

 Sustained will be available to purchase on Feb.
-13, 2024 anywhere books are sold online, including Amazon and Barnes and Noble.
+13, 2024 anywhere books are sold online, including Amazon and Indigo.
 The book is also available upon request through local bookstores.

 Sustained: Creating a Sustainable House Through Small Changes, Money-Saving Habits, and Natural Solutions